+Red-cockaded woodpeckers typically inhabit open, mature pine forests with a dense groundcover consisting of a variety of grass, forb, and shrub species.
+These woodpeckers are thought to be extirpated from most of their habitat.
+With regards to management, it is extremely important to protect and encourage the development of large, mature pines throughout the landscape.
+Protection of existing cavity trees, providing artificial cavities and application of frequent fire to both clusters and foraging habitat are all actions meant to accomplish recovery and delisting.
+Twenty-six records of this species are known from Noxubee and Winston counties, the nearest occurring from Winston County approximately 5.19 miles from the proposed project area and none were observed in the project area.
 The northern long-eared bat predominantly overwinters in large hibernacula, such as caves and abandoned mines.
 During the fall and spring, this species utilizes entrances of caves and surrounding forested areas for swarming and staging.
 There are no documented caves within 3 miles of the project area, and none were observed during field surveys.
 In the summer, northern long-eared bats roost individually or in colonies beneath exfoliating bark or in crevices of both live and dead trees greater than 3 inches in diameter.
 This species is also known to roost in abandoned buildings and under bridges.
 Northern long-eared bats emerge at dusk to forage below the canopy of mature forests on hillsides and roads, and occasionally over forest clearings and along riparian areas.
 All of these habitat types are abundant within the proposed project area.
-Assessment of the project area for presence of summer roosting habitat for the northern long-eared bat followed USFWS survey guidelines (USFWS 2023) and resulted in the identification of seven suitable forested areas and four additional solitary trees were observed in January to February 2023, totaling 57.15 acres.
-An additional 23 suitable forested areas and three additional solitary trees were observed in August 2023 and May 2024, totaling 26.65 acres.
-A total of 83.8 acres of suitable forested areas were observed in the project area.
+Assessment of the project area for presence of summer roosting habitat for the northern long-eared bat followed USFWS survey guidelines (USFWS 2024) and resulted in the identification of thirty suitable forested areas in January.
+February, and August 2023, and May 2024.
+A total of 83.9 acres of suitable forested areas were observed in the project area.
 USFWS has determined that northern long-eared bats may occur in Noxubee and Winston counties although no records are known, and none were observed in the project area.